danfeder/thunder_scheduler_v1/docs/next-session-prompt.md

   - useUpdateSchedule for modifying schedules
   - useGenerateSchedule for creating new schedules
   - Other specialized hooks for specific operations
-- Follow the example in ScheduleExample.tsx for proper integration patterns
-- Implement MSW for API mocking in tests
+- Update integration tests to work with real APIs
 - Ensure responsive design and accessibility

-Please help me complete the Initial Integration functionality for the Thunder Scheduler project, focusing on connecting the three main visualization components to the backend services and implementing comprehensive integration tests.
+Please help me replace the mock services with real API implementations in the Thunder Scheduler project, focusing on updating the scheduleService.ts file, connecting the container components to the backend services, and updating the integration tests to work with real APIs.